-193 194 The term "humic substances" may be considered problematic by part of the scientific community: neither is the concept itself clear, nor is there any evidence that the often mentioned highly complex large organic molecules play any relevant role in organic matter stabilisation under natural conditions (Schmidt et al., 2011; Lehmann and Kleber, 2015).
-However, here we stick to it when referring to the "insights", simply for reasons of consistency with the article our argumentation is based on Schmidt et al. (2011).
-We acknowledge that "humus" or "humic substances" represent a continuum of more or less decomposed dead organic matter of which energy content and molecule size mostly should decrease over time, and that water solubility, sorption to the mineral matrix and accessibility for microorganisms are highly relevant for OM turnover (Lehmann and Kleber, 2015).

-Humic substances are formed during the gut passage: organic matter in young soils and humic horizons almost completely consists of soil animal faeces (Lavelle, 1988; Martin and Marinissen, 1993; Brussaard and Juma, 1996).
-Humus forms mainly comprise animal casts, e.g. casts of ants, isopods, millipedes, beetle larvae or termites in deadwood, of insect larvae and spiders in leaf litter, or casts of collembolans, mites and enchytraeids in raw humus.
-In his review, David (2014) considered macroarthropod casts being a factor of partial SOM stabilisation, rather than hotspots of microbial activity.
-The dark colour of casts (compared to the ingested organic material) visually demonstrates the strong chemical OM modification in animal guts, which is accompanied by a substantial physical modification.
+- 155 The term "humic substances" nowadays is considered outdated: neither is the concept itself clear, - 156 nor is there any evidence that the often mentioned highly complex large organic molecules play - any relevant role under natural conditions (Schmidt et al., 2011; Lehmann and Kleber, 2015). - However, here we stick to it when referring to the "insights", simply for reasons of consistency - with the article our argumentation is based on (Schmidt et al., 2011).
+We acknowledge that - 160 "humus" or "humic substances" represent a continuum of more or less decomposed dead organic - matter of which energy content and molecule size mostly should decrease over time, and that - water solubility, sorption to the mineral matrix and accessibility for microorganisms are highly - relevant for OM turnover (Lehmann and Kleber, 2015). - 164 Humic substances are formed during the gut passage: organic matter in young soils and humic - horizons almost completely consists of soil animal faeces (Lavelle, 1988; Martin and Marinissen, - 166 1993; Brussaard and Juma, 1996).
+Humus forms mainly comprise animal casts, e.g. casts of ants, - 167 isopods, millipedes, beetle larvae or termites in deadwood, of insect larvae and spiders in leaf - litter, or casts of collembolans, mites and enchytraeids in raw humus.
+In his review, David (2014) - 169 considered macroarthropod casts partially stabilized organic matter rather than hotspots of - 170 microbial activity.
+The dark colour of casts (compared to the ingested organic material) visually - demonstrates the strong chemical modification in animal guts, which is accompanied by a - substantial physical modification.
 Clay-humus complexes, physically protecting organic matter (Jiménez and Lal, 2006), are mainly faeces of earthworms and diplopods (see also Sect.
-2.5 on physical heterogeneity).
-Due to differences in feeding preferences, gut microflora, SOM quantities consumed etc. of soil animals, their faeces vary in size, shape and quality not only between fauna groups, but also between species within one group (see Sect.
-3 on aggregate formation).
-Discovering the important role of animal faeces in humification is essential to improve our understanding of carbon dynamics in soil.
+2.5 on - physical heterogeneity).
+Due to differences in feeding preferences, gut microflora, SOM - quantities consumed etc. of soil animals, their faeces vary in size, shape and quality not only - between fauna groups, but also between species within one group (see Sect.
+3 on aggregate - 177 formation).
+Discovering the important role of animal faeces in humification is essential to - improve our understanding of carbon dynamics in soil.